 The poems in loudest when startled, lukas ray hall’s debut collection, explore the ways in which gun violence has become part of the fundamental nature of relationships, family, and American masculinity—so much so that the bullet has been rendered benign, just another news story, just another obituary, just another walk down the street.
 The poetry in loudest when startled follows two brothers born into gun culture as they navigate their relationship to anger, loss, and guns in entirely different ways with different outcomes yet leaving us with a sense that we are all both predator and prey.

 About lukas ray hall

 lukas ray hall was born and raised near the Twin Cities, MN.
-He is the author of loudest when startled (YesYes Books, 2020).
-His poems have appeared or are forthcoming from Atlanta Review, The Florida Review, the minnesota review, Midway Journal, Raleigh Review, Moon City Review, Prime Number Magazine, Lindenwood Review, Sierra Nevada Review, along with other journals.
-He is the winner of the 2013 Patsy Lea Core Living Memorial Award in Creative Writing and holds an MFA from Pacific University, a BFA from Hamline University, and an AFA from Normandale Community College.
-Lukas currently works as a production editor.
-He lives with his partner and two pets in St. Paul.
+They are the author of loudest when startled (YesYes Books, 2020).
+Their poems have appeared or are forthcoming from Atlanta Review, The Florida Review, the minnesota review, Midway Journal, Raleigh Review, Moon City Review, Prime Number Magazine, Lindenwood Review, Sierra Nevada Review, along with other journals.
+They are the winner of the 2013 Patsy Lea Core Living Memorial Award in Creative Writing and holds an MFA from Pacific University, a BFA from Hamline University, and an AFA from Normandale Community College. lukas currently works as a production editor.
+They live with their partner and two pets in St. Paul.